Universal credit

 • Housing benefit

-Universal credit (UC) was introduced in April 2013 and completed its roll-out in December 2018, It is now fully available in all parts of the UK.
-As a result, HMRC state that it is no longer possible to make a brand new claim tax credits.
+Universal credit was introduced in April 2013 and completed its roll-out across the UK in December 2018.
+It is now fully available in all parts of the UK.
+As a result, HMRC state that it is no longer possible to make a brand new claim for tax credits.
 The only exception to this is for certain people who are granted refugee status.

 From February 2019, pension credit also includes support for children through the inclusion of a child element for each child or young person you are responsible for.
 It is also expected that pension credit will be changed over the coming years to include additional support for pension-age claimants who need help with expenses such as housing costs.

-For UC, once a child reaches age 16 they become a qualifying young person and can be included in a UC claim up to (but not including) the 1st September following their 16th birthday.
-After that the rule is slightly different because, provided they remain in full-time non-advanced education or approved training and they were enrolled on, or started, the course before they were 19, they can only be included up to (but not including) the 1st September following 19th birthday.
+For universal credit, once your child reaches age 16 they become a qualifying young person and can be included in a universal credit claim up to (but not including) the 1st September following their 16th birthday.
+After that, if they remain in full-time non-advanced education or approved training and they were enrolled on, or started, the course before they were 19, they can be included up to (but not including) the 1st September following their 19th birthday.
 This is different to child benefit and to child tax credit, where a qualifying young person can be included in a claim until they reach age 20 as long as the course started before their 19th birthday.